Listen to a jingle

 On the following pages, the station’s story is told in two ways.
 Chapter by chapter, in which the story is told organically, with the help of photographs; and chronologically with the help of press cuttings and recordings which originally ran as a social media special feature in March 2021.
 They should complement each other and we hope you enjoy both.

-Before we begin we must give thanks to a number of people for their help and input on Part 1:-
+Before we begin we must give thanks to a number of people for their help and input:-

 Gary Hogg from DXArchive.com, who went above and beyond digging out recordings and materials;